AbdullahFaqeir/laravel-otp/README.md

 You can use any SMS services for sending OTP message(it depends on your choice).

-For sending notifications via this package, first you need to implement the `Fouladgar\OTP\Contracts\SMSClient` contract.
+For sending notifications via this package, first you need to implement the `AbdullahFaqeir\OTP\Contracts\SMSClient` contract.
 This contract requires you to implement `sendMessage` method.

-This method will return your SMS service API results via a `Fouladgar\OTP\Notifications\Messages\MessagePayload` object which contains user **mobile** and **token** message:
+This method will return your SMS service API results via a `AbdullahFaqeir\OTP\Notifications\Messages\MessagePayload` object which contains user **mobile** and **token** message:

 ```php